lk-geimfari/mimesis/docs/providers.rst

     # Output: 'Bye!'

-In addition, you can also add multiple providers:
+You can also add multiple providers:

 .. code-block:: python